-Other buyers though find such residences enchanting.
+Other buyers, though, find such residences enchanting.
 A testament to a long and well-lived life.
-But one thing that definitely scares people about estate sales is their high prices.
-Sellers may be motivated to sell the property quickly and avoid taxes but they’re usually not desperate.
+But one thing that scares people about estate sales is their high prices.
+Sellers may be motivated to sell the property quickly and avoid taxes, but they’re usually not desperate.
 Some of these properties haven’t been renovated in decades.
 If major renovations are needed, such as plumbing and electrical wiring, a low asking price can quickly look less appealing.

 How to handle an estate sale for sellers

-If no will has been left behind the court will appoint someone as the administrator of the estate.
-It’s not a requirement that the executor or administrator be a family member and you’ll sometimes see lawyers appointed.
+If no will has been left behind, the court will appoint someone as the administrator of the estate.
+It’s not a requirement that the executor or administrator by a family member, and you’ll sometimes see lawyers appointed.

 Federal and NY estate tax liens on closing

 Ideally, an estate sale should be carried out as soon as possible.
-If done within a year of death the IRS typically assumes that the sale price is the full market value for the calculation of the estate tax.
-If done a year after death an appraisal will need to be carried out to establish the value of the property on death, something called a date of death appraisal.
+If done within a year of death, the IRS typically assumes that the sale price is the full market value for the calculation of the estate tax.
+If done a year after the death, an appraisal will need to be carried out to establish the value of the property on death, something called the date of death appraisal.